All Episodes

 The Democrats have been all over this.

-But look, he's just trying to rationalize the that he wanted to keep the supplies lower than he could.
+But look, he's just trying to rationalize that he wanted to keep the supplies lower than he could.

-I think he spit out what, five hundred thousand more barrels.
+I think he spit out, what, 500,000 more barrels?

 Guess what, folks?